 Just watch when you are in Greece; you will frequently encounter a black cross over a door.
 It is also tradition to brake the eggs against each other.
 People eat until late at night.

 Easter Sunday in Crete: The tradition of Easter Sunday is really nice.
 Early in the morning we tie the lamb on the spit and use wood from grapes and olives to start the fire.
 It is a real chore to get the lamb on the spit in the correct way.
 The lamb needs to turn on the spit for at least 6 hours.
 The Easter lamb starts to be roasted over the fire already around 8 am.
 It is very normal to consume the first wine already in the morning.
-At about 2 in the afternoon the family sits around the table and everywhere you hear the pleasant sounds of Cretan music.
+At about 2 in the afternoon the family sits around the table and everywhere you hear the pleasant sounds of real Cretan music.
 Most people repeat the same story on Monday.